UtkarshReddyNathala/Python-Pyspark-ETL-/docs/readme.md

    * Environment-specific configs ensure consistency across dev, QA, and production

 ---
-Here’s your content properly formatted for a GitHub README while keeping all your original logic and content intact:

----
-Perfect!
-Now I’ve highlighted **all numbers and percentages**, so everything that’s numeric stands out while keeping the text intact:

----

 ##  Performance Observations (Local Execution)

 * **Dataset Size & Storage**